CESARBR/knot-lib-android-source/README.md

 ## Generated .aar file of knot_lib

-1. In root directory project run command: **./gradlew clean aR** to generated this file.
+1. In root directory project run command: **./gradlew clean aR** to generated this file. file is generated in a folder: root_project/androidlibrary/build/outputs/aar/

 ## Using Android library

 1. Add file created with command above in libs folder.

-   *Important: if not see libs folder change perspective to Project in android studio.*
+   *Important: if not seen libs folder, change AndroidStudio perspective to Project.

 2. Change allprojects attribute in project gradle to:
 >